Autism, ADHD, and Sleep: An Expert Guide on Neurodivergent Sleep

 As a child, I had terrible night terrors that would wake me up screaming, or I’d be out about the house, adventuring on one of my sleepwalking adventures.
 Insomnia has always been my companion during big life transitions.
 After the birth of my children, I experienced insomnia very often, and despite whatever I did, I could not “sleep when the baby slept.”
 My relationship with sleep and daytime sleepiness has been a lifelong struggle.
 Until I began studying the overlap between neurodivergence and sleep, it never occurred to me that my lifelong sleep struggles may be a sign of my neurotype.
 Turns out that with my late-in-life Autism-ADHD discovery, my sleep mysteries are solved.
 And while my sleep patterns are far from perfect, I have learned some powerful tools along the way to help me get back on track when I’m in the middle of an insomnia loop.

 In this article, you will find lots of information about the overlap between both Autism and sleep issues as well as ADHD and sleep issues.
-Not only will you find information on sleep, but I also give you some information about practices you can begin to implement to help you get better sleep.
+Not only will you find information on sleep, but I will also give you some information about practices you can begin to implement to help you get better sleep.
 These practices include sleep hygiene, sleep routine, sleep stimuli, sensory supports, cognitive behavioral therapy for insomnia (CBT-I), and relaxation exercises.

 If you are looking for worksheets to help you understand and work on your sleep patterns, check out my Neurodivergent Sleep Guide.
 In the guide, you will find more detailed information about neurodiversity and sleep as well as loads of worksheets to help you understand your own sleep patterns and work on changing them.
 Buy the guide here:

 Disclaimer: this article is not intended to diagnose medical conditions and is meant for educational purposes only!
 Sleep issues can be due to underlying medical conditions.
-If you are experiencing chronic sleep issues, such as chronic insomnia or snoring, then I recommend talking with a health care professional about ruling out these medical conditions.
+If you are experiencing chronic sleep issues, such as chronic insomnia or snoring, then I recommend talking with a healthcare professional about ruling out these medical conditions.

 Autism, ADHD, and Sleep: The Basics